Fong20/SunCTF-2025/OSINT/BabyOSINT.md

 <img width="1919" height="932" alt="image" src="https://github.com/user-attachments/assets/b4600b02-b320-4835-a2fa-27f2c51eecb0" />

 With the newly obtained information, I conducted a simple validation test by searching for the challenge creator's linkedin profile using the name `Robbin` followed by the potential working location: `Gen Digital`.
-With that, I managed to find out the profile which
+With that, I managed to find out the profile which fulfills all the information.

 <img width="868" height="525" alt="image" src="https://github.com/user-attachments/assets/c41814f0-90fb-4c37-b204-45488d6b535c" />